In January, we announced a new feature – Automatic Commercial Skip – was coming to all subscription-enabled Tablo OTA DVRs.

 - What Tablo apps/platforms support Automatic Commercial Skip?

-Tablo's Automatic Commercial Skip feature is currently supported on Roku, Tablo PREVIEW for Amazon Fire TV & Android TV, and Apple TV.
+Tablo's Automatic Commercial Skip feature can be enabled on and is currently supported on Roku, Tablo PREVIEW for Amazon Fire TV & Android TV, and Apple TV.
 Automatic Commercial Skip cannot currently be used as a feature on the original Tablo app for Amazon Fire TV or Android TV, Smart TVs, mobile devices, Xbox, or PC.

 - I have 2.2.26, why don’t I see Automatic Commercial Skip?